-So called 'honour-based' violence (HBV) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
-The school takes these concerns seriously and staff are made aware of the possible signs and indicators that may alert them to the possibility of HBV through training.
-Staff are required to treat all forms of HBV as abuse and follow the procedures outlined in this policy.
+So called 'honour-based' abuse (HBA) encompasses incidents which have been committed to protect or defend the honour of the family and/or community, including breast ironing, female genital mutilation (FGM) and forced marriage.
+The school takes these

 FGM is a procedure involving the partial or total removal of the external female genitalia or other injury to the female genital organs.
 FGM is illegal in the UK.
 Any indication that a child is at risk of FGM, where FGM is suspected, or where the female is under 18, will be dealt with under the child protection procedures outlined in this policy.
 Staff will report concerns to the DSL, who will make appropriate and timely referrals to social care.
 In these cases, parents will not be informed before seeking advice and the case will still be referred to social care even if it is against the pupil's wishes.